ParadiseSS13/Paradise/docs/coding/testing_requirements.md

 # Pull Request Testing Requirements

-Testing is a critical aspect of the pull request process for the development process here at Paradise.
+Testing is a critical aspect of the pull request process for the development here at Paradise.
 Bugs often arise due to insufficient testing, which can compromise the hard work of our contributors and development team members.
 It is mandatory that all pull requests undergo thorough testing before merging.
 Failure to comply may result in closure of the pull request and possible